souravkumohanta/My-portfolio/README.txt

 	Major Elements
 	==============

-		Most of Ethereal's elements are pretty much what you'd expect, but there are a handful of "major" ones that warrant a bit more explanation:

 		Panel
 		------

-			The primary building block of Ethereal.
+			The primary building block of this website.

 			HTML